-Thus, equityholders will default strategically whenever (1) is less than or equal to 0, i.e., whenever $p \le 1 - \gamma_V (\bar{V} - 1)$ as in the proposition. $\Box$
+Equityholders will default strategically whenever (1) is less than or equal to 0, so we can state:

+Proposition 1 (Interim strategic default).
+Strategic default occurs at t = 1 whenever $p \le 1 - \gamma_V(\bar{V} - 1)$.

 We now endogenize the rollover equilibrium price p.
-Throughout our analysis, to minimize the number of frictions in the model, we assume that investors at rollover are competitive.
+Throughout our analysis, to minimize the number of frictions in the model, we assume that investors are competitive.
 This implies that, in the rollover game, investors will bid up to their full willingness to pay.
 Since our interest is in excessively low rollover prices, any rent extraction by investors as a result of imperfect competition would simply exacerbate the phenomena.

 For expositional ease, we present our rollover analysis in two separate parts.
 First, in section 2.2, we assume that (all) investors are flow-motivated bond funds.
 Then, in section 2.3, we shut down flow motivations, so that (all) investors may be interpreted as individuals or more patient institutions.
-Given this separation, we can also simplify the analysis by abstracting from rollover quantities.
+Given this separation, we can simplify the analysis by abstracting from rollover quantities.
 In other words, we assume that the required rollover quantity is small enough that the firm can successfully roll over by charging the willingness to pay of the most optimistic investor present.
-In the real world, both flow-motivated and patient investors will be present simultaneously, and the required rollover quantity may affect the identity of the marginal investor.
+In reality, both flow-motivated and patient investors will be present simultaneously, and the required rollover quantity may affect the identity of the marginal investor.
 Our qualitative findings hold in such settings, as discussed in section 2.6.